camunda/camunda-docs/docs/components/connectors/manage-connector-templates.md

 [Organization owners and admins](/docs/components/console/manage-organization/manage-users.md#users) can:

-- View additional details about the published version
+- View additional details about the published version.
-- Open the resource's milestone history, if they are in [super-user mode](/docs/components/modeler/web-modeler/collaboration/#super-user-mode) or if they are a [project admin or editor](/components/modeler/web-modeler/collaboration.md#access-rights-and-permissions) of the resource's project
+- Open the resource's milestone history (if they are in [super-user mode](/docs/components/modeler/web-modeler/collaboration/#super-user-mode) or are a [project admin or editor](/components/modeler/web-modeler/collaboration.md#access-rights-and-permissions) of the resource's project).
-- Unpublish a connector directly from this view
+- Unpublish a Connector directly from this view.

 ![Manage published templates - organization owners and admins](img/connector-templates/manage-connector-templates-org-privileges.png)

 Organization members without special organization permissions can:

-- View all the resources published within the organization
+- View all the resources published within the organization.
-- Open the resource's milestone history, if they are a [project admin or editor](/docs/components/modeler/web-modeler/collaboration.md#access-rights-and-permissions) of the resource's project
+- Open the resource's milestone history (if they are a [project admin or editor](/docs/components/modeler/web-modeler/collaboration.md#access-rights-and-permissions) of the resource's project).

 ![Manage published templates - no special organization permissions](img/connector-templates/manage-connector-templates-no-org-privileges.png)